-At issue in this proceeding is whether the new statutory language added to N.C.G.S. § 62-111 should be interpreted to require a lower level of scrutiny in determining whether a transfer is in the public interest.
-The Company argues that determining acquisition adjustment and due diligence expenses in this transfer docket would be premature and that the Commission should wait to determine these issues in a rate case.
+Red Bird argues that the statutory language added to N.C.G.S. § 62-111 should be interpreted to require a lower level of scrutiny in determining whether a transfer is in the public interest, that determining the acquisition adjustment and due diligence expenses in this transfer docket would be premature, and that the Commission should wait to determine these issues in a general rate case.
 Red Bird asserts that the costs and circumstances could change between approval of the transfer and the filing of a rate case and contends that the new statute does not require consideration of these issues to determine whether a transfer is in the public interest.
-Additionally, the Company asserts that since it does not propose to change the current approved rates, and it is determined the purchasing company has the technical, managerial, and financial capacity to acquire the utility, then it should be prima facie evidence that the transfer is in the best interest of the ratepayers.
-Notwithstanding Red Bird's position that the Commission should delay consideration of these issues until Red Bird's first rate case, Company witness Cox testified as to the Company's calculation of rate base, its due diligence expenses incurred to date, and transaction costs incurred to date, and unequivocally stated its intention to request an acquisition adjustment and recovery of at least a portion of the due diligence and transaction expenses when it files its first rate case.
-No Company witness, however, was able to provide support for its statutory interpretation that the Commission should not determine these foundational issues in the transfer proceeding.
-Despite his direct and rebuttal testimony regarding the intent of the new statute, on cross-examination by Commissioner McKissick and the Public Staff, witness Cox was unable to provide a basis for the Company's contention.
+Additionally, Red Bird asserts that since it does not propose to change the currently approved rates, once the Commission determines that Red Bird has the technical, managerial, and financial capacity to acquire the utility, then the Commission should stop its analysis with a finding that fitness for acquisition is the equivalent of determining that the transfer is in the best interest of the ratepayers.
+Notwithstanding Red Bird's position that the Commission should delay consideration of these issues until Red Bird's first general rate case, Red Bird witness Cox provided Red Bird's calculation of rate base, its due diligence expenses incurred to date, and transaction costs incurred to date, and unequivocally stated its intention to request rate base treatment for a reasonable portion of the acquisition adjustment and recovery of the due diligence and transaction expenses which are beneficial to customers when it files its first general rate case.
+However, none of Red Bird's witnesses were able to provide support for Red Bird's argument that the Commission should not determine such foundational issues in the transfer proceeding.
+During cross-examination by Commissioner McKissick and the Public Staff, witness Cox was unable to provide a basis for Red Bird's contention that a determination of technical, managerial, and financial capacity when rates will not be changed, alone proves that the transfer is in the best interest of the ratepayers.